If you aren’t already using sales analytics tools, here’s what you’re probably hearing from your team:

 Think about your sales career.
 You’ve experienced setbacks and speed bumps; you’ve analyzed them to understand where you went wrong; you’ve applied those lessons to future selling.
 That’s sales analytics in a nutshell, and with a methodical approach, you can scale it up to help your entire sales team shine.

-Sales analytics tools take a close look at sales data to answer the important questions, like:
+So, what are sales analytics used for?
+Sales analytics metrics and tools take a close look at sales data to answer important questions like:

 - Are we the best sales team we can be?
 And if we aren’t, how can we get there?

 - How can we make the most of our sales resources and cut the cost of selling?

 - How are customer expectations and market standards changing, and what can we do to meet them?

 - How can we become the innovative disruptors within our space?